 Hours: 7am-Sunset Daily

-Parking: $3-$5 per car – Purchase an annual pass for $80 and get unlimited parking for the year at all Orange County parks and beaches.
+Parking: $3-$5 per car – Purchase an annual pass and get unlimited parking for the year at all Orange County parks and beaches.

 Caspers is the biggest park in the OC Parks system at 8,000 acres.
 The Wilderness Park offers miles of trails for explorers of all skill levels through groves of Coastal Live Oak, California Sycamore, and fields of wildflowers.